 Anyone who owns a French Bulldog will be very familiar with their little quirks.
 But there’s something more serious you are likely to see with your Frenchie at some point during their lifetime; the various types of nasal discharge they are prone to.

-If your French Bulldog has a runny nose (sometimes accompanied with runny eyes, a cough, reverse sneezing and nosebleeds) please take the time to read what this could mean, when you should be concerned, and what you need to do.
+If your French Bulldog has a runny nose or sounds congested (sometimes accompanied with runny eyes, a cough, reverse sneezing and nosebleeds) please take the time to read what this could mean, when you should be concerned, and what you need to do.

 Nasal discharge in French Bulldogs